 To what extent the "shadow banking sector" will be subject to regulation is controversial.
-But it is certain that it will be subject to greater reporting requirements to ensure that, in future, policy makers and market participants will have better information on which to base decisions.
+But it is certain that it will be subject to greater reporting requirements to ensure that in future policy makers and market participants will have better information on which to base decisions.
 Balancing the requirements between protecting commercially valuable private information and generating socially valuable aggregate information is challenging - but enforced information disclosure to regulatory authorities by systemically important institutions is almost certain.
 Such institutions are also likely to face prudential oversight.

-Similarly there is likely to be greater regulation of financial products and services, including of investment advice, reflecting the losses faced by (often) unsophisticated investors in complex products.
+Similarly there is likely to be greater regulation of financial products and services, including of investment advice.